simonqv/INDA/README.md

 > in the method headers!

 ### Task 2 - Create an implementation of Stack
 Write a class that implements this interface.
-It's up to you how to handle errors.
 Make sure that all methods are O(1) in the worst case.
 Testing is crucial when implementing something like this, it may be a good idea to skip ahead to the [testing section](#testing) and implement the tests first!

 As mentioned in [Task 1](#task-1---create-a-stack-interface), a stack is in terms of functionality essentially a simplified linked list.
 You should copy